 Child Care Quality Incentive Grant Program Update (10/1/2020)

-The Office of Child Care - Credentialing Branch will accept applications for the Child Care Quality Incentive Grant Program quarterly.
+The Office of Child Care - Workforce Advancement Branch will accept applications for the Child Care Quality Incentive Grant Program quarterly.

 Grants are awarded quarterly as long as funding is available.